 Entrepreneurship and Self-Employment

-This research project examines self-employment as a strategy to improve career and financial outcomes for individuals who have experienced mental health problems.
+The Self Employment Starts with You (SESY) study used qualitative and survey data to examine self-employment as a strategy to improve career options and financial outcomes for individuals with a psychiatric disability.
 People who are labeled with mental disorders experience high rates of unemployment, discrimination, and lack of access to education and work opportunities.
 Self-employment can be a uniquely valuable option for improving career outcomes, and provide opportunities for creative and economic independence.
-This study includes self-employed individuals working as a sole proprietor or microenterprise (a small businesses with fewer than five employees).
+The goal was to understand the experience of current business owners, and provide useful information to aspiring business owners.

-Second, a nationwide survey will identify how individuals who have experienced mental health problems have have overcome barriers and capitalized on their passion through self-employment.
+Second, a nationwide survey identified how individuals with a history of a psychiatric disability overcame barriers and capitalized on their passion through self-employment.

 Project Technical Advisory Panel

 The project benefited from an advisory panel of technical experts from academia, technical assistance, and small business.
 The Technical Advisory Panel (TAP) provided expertise in disability policy, mental health services research, and vocational rehabilitation practices, and included several individuals who have personally experienced mental health problems.
 The TAP provided input on research design, analysis and interpretation of the survey and qualitative interview data.
 Some of the members of the TAP also served as key informant interviewees in the environmental scan.
 Dr. Laysha Ostrow, PhD served as the Project Director.